apollographql/hack-the-supergraph/start/README.md

 ![Sandbox Query](../images/start-sandbox-query.png)

 After verifying everything is working locally, it's time to move to the cloud.
-We already have the box hosted for you at https://hack-the-supergraph-start-production.up.railway.app/.
+We already have the Planisphere hosted for you at https://hack-the-supergraph-start-production.up.railway.app/.

 Now head over to [studio.apollographql.com](https://studio.apollographql.com) and let's create our Supergraph in the cloud: